Standard Chartered names Suckling global M&A head

-DUBAI (Reuters) - British lender Standard Chartered (STAN.L) has named Andrew Suckling as global head of its mergers and acquisitions business, replacing high-profile Indian banker Prahlad Shantigram who resigned in April.
+DUBAI, Aug 13 (Reuters) - British lender Standard Chartered has named Andrew Suckling as global head of its mergers and acquisitions business, replacing high-profile Indian banker Prahlad Shantigram who resigned in April.

 Suckling, who joined the bank in 2006 and was most recently the M&A head for Southeast and Northeast Asia, will be based in Singapore.
 His appointment is effective August 1, the lender said in a statement on Monday.